California King Bed: Chart performance

 Before being officially released, "California King Bed" debuted on the Australian Singles Chart at number 61 on April 11, 2011, and peaked at number four for two consecutive weeks.
-The song has since been certified double platinum by the Australian Recording Industry Association (ARIA), for shipments of 140,000 copies.
+The song has since been certified quadruple platinum by the Australian Recording Industry Association (ARIA), for 280,000 equivalent units.
 The song also made an appearance on the New Zealand Singles Chart before its official release, debuting at number eighteen on April 18, 2011, before eventually peaking at number four for two consecutive weeks.
 The song has since been certified Gold for sales of over 7,500 copies.
 In the week of June 11, 2011, the song reached a peak of number eight on the UK Singles Chart and three on the UK Hip Hop and R&B Singles Chart.
 In the United States, the song made its debut on the week ending June 4, 2011, at number 80 on the Billboard Hot 100 chart and reached a peak of number 37, becoming Rihanna's 25th top forty hit on the chart.
 "California King Bed" ranked at number 47 on Billboard magazine's best-selling Dance/Clubs songs of 2011.